 Cows milk, on the other hand, had more than double the calories, fats, carbohydrates, and proteins found in almond milk.
 Another great reason for switching to vegan options.

 Besides the low calories, almond milk is also rich in vitamin E and antioxidants to protect your body from disease-causing chemicals called free radicals.

 3. Coconut Milk

 Even though soy milk and almond milk were the staples among vegans for the longest time, coconut milk is now gaining traction among vegans from different parts of the world.

-Coconut milk, like almond milk, could be drunk straight from the glass thanks to its deliciousness and the richness of flavor.
+Coconut milk, like almond milk, can be drunk straight from the glass thanks to its deliciousness and the richness of flavor.

-It’s also the most versatile milk, and you can add it to your coffee, besides topping it to cereal, smoothies, or even using it for the vegan ice cream base.
+It’s also the most versatile milk, and you can add it to your coffee, besides topping it to cereal, smoothies, or even using it for a vegan ice cream base.

 But if you are on a weight loss journey, you will love coconut milk since it’s high in medium-chain triglycerides (MCTs), which are saturated fats that might help reduce your appetite, helping you lose weight in the process.

 You shouldn’t overuse coconut milk, though, since the high concentration of saturated fats will increase the levels of bad and total cholesterol (low-density lipoproteins, LDL), increasing your risk of heart disease.

 4. Cashew Milk